shib1111111/Grocery-Store-App/README.md

 ### Installation

-Follow these steps to set up the MovieMaven app on your local machine:
+Follow these steps to set up the Grocery Store app on your local machine:

 1. **Clone the Repository:**